vladiuskor/food-info/README.md

 # Food info
 #### Project status: Done.

-This simple 'dynamic' web-site, which I built using Node.js and pure html/css.
+It is a simple 'dynamic' web-site, which I built using Node.js and pure html/css.

 Pages are not responsive.